fadamDS/crypto/research/Ideas.md

 ## To Do's
-- Check lagged feature leakage
-  - Target features can only be computed on previous row! not current
+- Update calculation of features based on the Target

 - Set up that resulting models can be applied to submission setting
   - LightGBM